 Arrested and convicted and sentenced to life imprisonment, in 1791 the Count absconded and was transferred to the Rocca di San Leo, in the Tuscan-Romagna Apennines.

 Here he repented and spent his years of imprisonment pregnating and drawing religious scenes.
-In 1793 he wrote to the pope trying, unsuccessfully, to convince him of his own repentance
+In 1793 he wrote to the pope trying, unsuccessfully, to convince him of his own repentance.

 In August 1795 he was found semiparalised in his cell.
 For three days he remained in that state, rejecting confession and penitence.
 He died and was buried as an infidel, without coffin or tombstone.